kopako/Thinking-in-java/README.md

 # THINKING IN JAVA
  My solutions for exercises of the Thinking In Java (fourth edition) book by Bruce Eckel
 ### Tracking of my solutions:
-- Part01: Introducing to Objects
+1. Part01: Introducing to Objects
+2. Part02: Operators